-Charlotte Douglas International Airport is the sixth busiest airport in the world offering more than 140 nonstop destinations around the globe.
-CLT oversees more than 700 departures and landings each day, and is served by seven domestic carriers and three foreign flag carriers.
+Charlotte Douglas International Airport is the sixth busiest airport in the world offering more than 165 nonstop destinations around the globe.
+CLT oversees nearly 700 departures and landings each day, and is served by seven domestic carriers and three foreign flag carriers.
 As American Airlines' second largest hub and the second largest airport on the East Coast, CLT connects passengers to exotic locations throughout the world.
 Daily nonstop service to domestic and international destinations includes Frankfurt, London, Paris, Rome, Munich, Toronto, and Mexico City among others.

 Charlotte Douglas International Airport (CLT) is the region's premiere air cargo facility.
 CLT is just five miles from Uptown Charlotte, adjacent to a Foreign Trade Zone and immediately accessible to major interstates.
 Charlotte Douglas is one of the most efficient air transport facilities in the country, maintaining quality service and a competitively low fee structure.
 Charlotte Air Cargo Center consists of approximately 570,000 square feet of facilities and more than 50 acres of aircraft ramp space.
 The area is adjacent to CLT's four runways, which can accommodate all types of aircraft and measure 10,000 feet, 9,000 feet, 8,845 feet and 7,500 feet.
 To further support air cargo operations, CLT has a full complement of international service support organizations including U.S. Customs & Border Protection.
 The Charlotte Air Cargo Center is further strengthened by more than 60 freight forwarders, custom house brokers and professional international service providers.
 On-site air cargo facilities include operations by UPS, FedEx, Emory Worldwide and DHL